glennblock/extensions/attachment.md

 A client MAY receive a response that contains `items` with `link` objects that represent downloadable attachments.

 ### Attachment render value
 A new `render` value of `attachment` is introduced for links.
 This informs the client that it should treat the `href` for the link as downloadable.

+> __NOTE:__
-Clients that do not support the `attachment` value for render MUST treat the associated href as a navigation link.
+> Clients that do not support the `attachment` value for render MUST treat the associated href as a navigation link.

 ### Example
 Below is an example of a response containing links that are attachments, namely the `avatar` link has a `render` value of `attachment`.
 The client in this case SHOULD download the associated image.